shapedthought/aws_collect/README.md

+Of course.
+Here is the complete, updated `README.md` in a single Markdown block.

+***

 # AWS Collect

-🤖 AI Disclosure
+🤖 **AI Disclosure**
 Portions of the code and/or documentation for this project were created with the assistance of an AI system.
 All AI-generated content has been reviewed, tested, and validated by a human before inclusion in this repository.

-However, as the code is provided under MIT please excercise due dilience when running the code.
+However, as the code is provided under the MIT license, please exercise due diligence when running the code.

 ## Overview